opensciencegrid/xcache/explanation.md

 All the functions are defined above everything else, so the code is not simple to read.
 STASHCP itself starts "running" after the comment line "### LOGIC TO RUN STASHCP ###".

+###Startup
 Before any downloading happens, STASHCP checks for relevant classads, loads xrootd, initializes information variables and processes arguments.
 ##### Classads
+In order to make sure that StashCache jobs are only sent to those sites that can handle them, users are required to add a StashCache classad to their jobs: `+WantsStashCache = true`
 ##### Information variables
 The information variables are shell arrays holding strings corresponding to the start and end times of downloads, as well as the file or folder name and the size.
 At the end of STASHCP, the information variables will be turned into strings and set as classads for the job.
 ##### Argument processing